joaoxbarbosa/CodingBatPseudo/readme.md

 # CodingBat - IB Pseudocode version

-A static website to do CodingBat problems in IB-Style pseudocode (javascript will also be accepted, but for that you should really to to the original CodingJS or CodingTS sites linked below)
+A static website to do CodingBat problems in IB-Style pseudocode (javascript will also be accepted, but for that you should really go to the original CodingJS or CodingTS sites linked below)

 The site is deployed at https://graded-cs-resources.github.io/CodingBatPseudo/